IHNA warmly encourages Aboriginal and Torres Strait Islander students to study with us, fostering an

 inclusive and culturally sensitive learning environment.

-The Diploma of Community Services (Case Management) equips individuals with the
+CHC52025 – Diploma of Community Services (Case Management) reflects the role of community service

 Choose Online Theory Classes